mohak2003/WIDS-23-24/Week 1/README.md

 → Split into training and evaluation sets

 Learn more about [Data Preparation](https://www.alteryx.com/glossary/data-preparation) and **Exploratory Data Analysis** which is arguably the most important step.
 Here's a good [Youtube Playlist](https://youtube.com/playlist?list=PLZoTAELRMXVPQyArDHyQVjQxjj_YmEuO9) for EDA.
 [Here's](https://www.youtube.com/watch?v=v5dqavbyE-I) a short video recap for EDA.

+## *File Handling*
+Since we have covered a good number of topics , we are keeping File Handling as optional.Those who are interested in learning this can go through the article below.

+Files are named locations on disk to store related information.
+They are used to permanently store data in a non-volatile memory (e.g. hard disk).
+Since Random Access Memory (RAM) is volatile (which loses its data when the computer is turned off), we use files for future use of the data by permanently storing them.
+When we want to read from or write to a file, we need to open it first.
+When we are done, it needs to be closed so that the resources that are tied with the file are freed.

+Hence, in Python, a file operation takes place in the following order:

+* Open a file
+* Read or write (perform operation)
+* Close the file

+To read more about File Handling refer [this](https://www.geeksforgeeks.org/file-handling-python/)

+This brings us to the end of this week's material.
+By now you should  be familiar with the basics of python.
+You should have a good enough idea about concepts like data types, loops, operators, iterators, functions, modules and packages, classes in python.
+Do go through the assignment after finishing the reading material.
+It will give you a chance to apply these concepts and practice your skills.
+Next week we will learn to use python in the field of data analysis.

+## Assignment

+You should now be able to complete the snippet of code designed to read a particular piece of text and answer user's queries about certain words by printing the context in which these words appeared in the text.
+You can find it as a Jupyter Notebook [here](https://github.com/mohak2003/WIDS-23-24/blob/main/Week%201/assignment-1.ipynb).